 CBT has even been investigated as a possibly useful tool for prisoners.
 One study looked at using CBT among smokers in prison and found that a 10-week CBT program was more effective in helping prisoners quit smoking than a traditional counseling program of the same length (Onyechi et al., 2017).

-The above studies, which are just a fraction of the work currently being done with CBT, show how there are almost an infinite number of applications for CBT.
+The above studies, which are just a fraction of the work currently being done with CBT, show how there is almost an infinite number of applications for CBT.
 These applications have grown far beyond the originally-intended use of CBT as a treatment for depression.
-Since CBT appears to have so much potential as a treatment plan, we should examine the value it could present for the field of psychology.
+Since Cognitive Behavioral Therapy appears to have so much potential as a treatment plan, we should examine the value it could present for the field of psychology.

 What Is Its Role In Psychology?

-As mentioned above, CBT has expanded its reach beyond the traditional psychotherapy session, and it has also expanded its reach beyond depression.
-CBT is now considered a treatment option for several different types of disorders, and it is increasingly being looked to as an alternative to and a supplement to pharmacological interventions, with one example (beyond depression) being instances of attention deficit hyperactive disorder (ADHD) (Rajeh et al., 2017).
+As mentioned above, Cognitive Behavioral Therapy has expanded its reach beyond the traditional psychotherapy session, and it has also expanded its reach beyond depression.
+Cognitive Behavioral Therapy is now considered a treatment option for several different types of disorders, and it is increasingly being looked to as an alternative to and a supplement to pharmacological interventions, with one example (beyond depression) being instances of attention deficit hyperactive disorder (ADHD) (Rajeh et al., 2017).
 As we saw above in the elementary school example, CBT has even been advocated as a preventative measure for anxiety.